signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/recommender-systems/recommender-systems.md

 Computational work
 ------------------

-First, we need to calculate what values of the regularization parameter $\lambda$ we'll search over.
+We're finally ready to actually apply ALS-based imputation to our ratings.
+First, we need to prepare our data and calculate what values of the regularization parameter $\lambda$ we'll search over.

 * Use `biScale()` to scale both the columns and the rows of the sparse ratings matrix with `maxit=5` and `trace=TRUE`.
 You can ignore the resulting warnings (increasing the number of maximum iterations doesn't improve the outcome, which you can verify for yourself).